pgprajwal/StayEase/README.md

 ## Overview

-A RESTful API service built using Spring Boot to manage an online hotel room booking system with MySQL as the database for persisting data.
+A RESTful API service built using Spring Boot to manage an online Hotel Room Booking System with MySQL as the database for persisting data.

 ## Features